mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 >
 > 25520151A320B5B0D21561F92C8F6224

 We can brute-force our way in, by looking at every file in the folder `/home/elf/depths` (recursively), computing its MD5 digest, and comparing it with the given value.
+Here's a PowerShell script to do that:

 {% highlight powershell %}
 > $files = Get-ChildItem -Path ./depths/ -Recurse